Bachelor of Music in Jazz and Contemporary Popular Music - Music Composition Major

 Career Potential

-The Department of Music has been training some of Canada’s most talented musicians for almost 50 years.
+The Department of Music has been training some of Canada’s most talented musicians for over 50 years.
 The Bachelor of Music prepares students for the music profession and for further studies at the graduate level.
 Graduates have gone on to successful careers as performers, songwriters, arrangers, composers, electronica creators, sound designers, recording engineers and producers, record distributors, music managers, agents, marketers and promoters, music directors, accompanists, sound technicians, technologists, consultants, educators, researchers and academics.
 The Department of Music has a world-class faculty that includes highly skilled performers, creators, educators and academics, many of whom hold doctorates and master’s degrees in music as well as a variety of regional, national and international awards.

 Contact Information

-Program Requirements
+Degree Requirements

 Program Element | Description | Credits |